Zorger27/CV-Vue/README.md

 ✨ JavaScript and TypeScript for reliability and interactivity.<br>
 ✨ Google Analytics & Search Console for performance optimization, SEO, and analytics.

-#### 🔗 *This site demonstrates my skills in developing modern, responsive, and multi-functional web applications, emphasizing attention to detail and quality.
+#### 🔗 *This site demonstrates my skills in developing modern, responsive and multi-functional web applications, emphasizing attention to detail and quality.
 It's the perfect combination of technology and user experience!* 🌟 ####

 ## Project setup
 ```